LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 ['u_err', 'g_err', 'r_err', 'i_err', 'z_err', 'y_err', 'J_err', 'H_err']
 {'u': 27.8, 'g': 29.0, 'r': 29.1, 'i': 28.6, 'z': 28.0, 'y': 27.0, 'J': 26.4, 'H': 26.4}

-Now that we have these set up, we can put them into a dictionary with the other two parameters we need:
+Now that we have these set up, we can put them into a dictionary with the other two parameters we need.
+``hdf5_groupname`` tells the code what key it needs to access the data table from a dictionary, or if there is no key needed, just give it an empty string.
+The ``ref_band`` parameter identifies one of the photometry bands to use as a reference, so you just need to provide it with the column name of that band:

 >>> columns_dict = dict(hdf5_groupname="", bands=bands, err_bands=errbands,
 >>>                     mag_limits=maglims, ref_band="i")